Core Concepts

 Laboratory OS uses an outbound tunnel to make your instance accessible to authenticated clients.
 No inbound ports, no firewall rules, no reverse proxy.

-When the container starts, it connects outward to Open Laboratory’s tunnel infrastructure.
-Traffic to your *.tunnels.laboratory.computer subdomain is routed through this tunnel to your container.
-Laboratory OS is designed to be aggresively portable; the same container setup works identically whether you’re running it on your laptop, a home server, or a cloud VM.
+When the container starts, it connects outward through Uplink, joins a Tailscale tailnet, or does both.
+Uplink can use the managed edges assigned to an account or a self-hosted key-mode edge.
+Laboratory OS is designed to be aggressively portable; the same container setup works whether you run it on a laptop, home server, or cloud VM.

-Every app you install and run gets its own dedicated subdomain, derived from your slug and the app name:
+Every app you install gets its own route.
+With Uplink, that route is a dedicated host derived from the Laboratory identity and route name:

 For example, if your slug is abcde and you’re running ComfyUI and Open WebUI: